KotaHusky/GraphQL-API-Wrapper-for-Wikipedia/README.md

 ## GraphQL

-GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL is a query language for APIs that allows clients to request exactly the data they need, while enabling the server to aggregate data from multiple sources with a strongly-typed schema.
 See [here](https://graphql.org/learn/) for more information.

-- Self-Documenting
+- Self-Documenting via strong types, [docstrings](https://www.apollographql.com/docs/apollo-server/schema/schema/#descriptions-docstrings), and [Introspection](https://graphql.org/learn/introspection/)
 - No over- or under-fetching
 - Easily extensible schema